 Where Bride Price Shapes Marriage Dynamics

-In East Africa, bride price typically includes livestock or cash.
+Kenya and Uganda In East Africa, bride price typically includes livestock or cash.
 Refunds upon divorce can pressure women to endure unhealthy relationships.
 Uganda’s Supreme Court in 2015 declared bride price refunds unconstitutional, a landmark step, though rural communities still practice it.
-In Kenya, organizations like Maendeleo ya Wanawake advocate for symbolic bride price, encouraging ceremonies that celebrate culture without commodifying women. - Papua New Guinea
+In Kenya, organizations like Maendeleo ya Wanawake advocate for symbolic bride price, encouraging ceremonies that celebrate culture without commodifying women.

-Bride price in Papua New Guinea involves pigs, shell money, or cash, and in some communities, women are viewed as part of the husband’s family’s assets post-payment.
+Papua New Guinea Bride price in Papua New Guinea involves pigs, shell money, or cash, and in some communities, women are viewed as part of the husband’s family’s assets post-payment.
 Leaving a marriage may require repayment, which can deter women from escaping abuse.
-Yet, urban families and advocacy groups are shifting toward symbolic exchanges, emphasizing cultural pride over economic control. - Afghanistan
+Yet, urban families and advocacy groups are shifting toward symbolic exchanges, emphasizing cultural pride over economic control.

 Why Transactional Bride Price Can Be Harmful